mozilla/ActiveData/docs/_Caring_for_ActiveData.md

 * Frontend
 * Manager

-Use the AWS dashboard to ensure your IP is allowed to connect to each machine
+Use the AWS dashboard to ensure your IP is allowed to connect to each machine.

+#### Test Connection

+**Linux**

+Be sure to add the ssh private key: `ssh-add ~/.ssh/<key>.pem`, and test your connection:

+    ssh ec2-user@activedata.allizom.org

+**Windows**

+Setup a Putty configuration (called "`active-data-frontend`").
+Ensure you can connect.

+#### Test Tunneling

+You must be able to tunnel from localhost:9201 to the frontend on port 9200 so you can access the ES cluster:

+**Linux**

+    ssh -v -N -L 9201:localhost:9200 ec2-user@activedata.allizom.org

+**Windows**

 If you are using Windows, with Putty, then you can tunnelling to ES using SSH on windows

- `plink -v -N -L 9201:localhost:9200 "active-data-frontend"`
+    plink -v -N -L 9201:localhost:9200 "active-data-frontend"

-opening IPs for machine access

 ### AWS